-You create your forms in the plugin and then insert a shortcode (see image below for an example) in your page where you want the form to appear (this is in your visual editor, not your HTML/code view).
+With either of the form builders I recommend, you create your forms in the plugin and then insert a shortcode (see image below for an example) in your page where you want the form to appear (this is in your visual editor, not your HTML/code view).

 Here are the fields included (* means the field is required):